boots-edu/textbook/source/text/10-webz-advanced/events.md

 If we added a save button in the parent, we would have the commentText and itemList which we could save in any way we want.
 As we type in the child component, it catches the Input event and emits the current value through the Notifier of each line item.
 Each time the Notifier emits a value, we update the appropriate element in our value array.
-Now we don’t even need to think about what is going on in the child in order to get the values from them.
+Now we don't even need to think about what is going on in the child in order to get the values from them.
 We could do this by querying each child component for its value when we need it, but this is a much nicer solution and gives us real time updates in the parent class.

 ### How Does Notifier Work?